 An arteriogram is an X-ray of the blood vessels.
+When done in the brain, it's called cerebral arteriogram or cerebral angiogram.
 It’s used to look for changes in the blood vessels, such as:

 - Ballooning of a blood vessel (aneurysm)

 For an arteriogram, your healthcare provider inserts a catheter into a large blood vessel and injects contrast dye.
 The contrast dye causes the blood vessels to appear on the X-ray image.
 This lets the healthcare provider better see the vessel(s) under exam.

 For a cerebral arteriogram, a catheter is usually inserted into an artery in the groin.
 Sometimes, a large artery in the arm is used.
 Rarely, an artery in the neck may need to be used.
 The groin artery is most commonly used because it’s easier to get to.
 Once the catheter is inserted, the contrast dye is injected.
 Next, a series of X-rays are made.
 These images show the arteries, veins, and capillaries and blood flow in the brain.

 This test may be advised when previous tests don’t give enough information.

 A cerebral arteriogram is used to look for changes in the blood vessels within or leading to the brain.
 Such as:

 - Ballooning or bulging of a blood vessel (aneurysm)